cloudacademypilot/sql-migration-prerequisites-lab/steps/2_dma-assessment-and-sku-recommendation/documentation.md

     ![DMA Assessment](assets/72.jpg)

-5. Now again go back to DMA virtual machine and perform all the instructions of **Exercise 4** again.
+5. Now again go back to DMA virtual machine and perform the instructions from **1 to 8** of **Exercise 4** again.
+And Copy the files to one more new folder like you did in Exercise 4.

 ## Exercise 7: Comparing compatibility